liuhhhing/urlshortener/README.md

 > Hashing

-The Hashing is using SHA256, and a hardcoded secret key is added as a prefix before the unique id so the LongURL will not be easily get retreived if attacker try to use a hashed "1", "2", "3" and so on ... to try retreiving the LongURL stored.
+The Hashing is using SHA256, and a hardcoded secret key is added as a prefix to the unique id for some security reason.

 ### mappingStore.py
 The mappingStore basically provide the interface to save and load the mapping data.
 The data are physically stored as a file and can be specified by the argument `--mappingStoreFile`.
 To be brief, it will do: